cargilgar/Smart-Alarm-using-tinyML/README.md

 The variable changes which take place while sleeping can be measured with different mechanisms.
 One of the most popular ones, Polysomnography (PSG), is the gold standard test for the study of sleep.
 However, albeit effective, this method is intrusive as well as unfeasible, since an entire specialized room equipped with sophisticated and expensive machines are required.

 A more feasible approach is to try to reduce the number of components used in PSG to the bare minimum, in such a way that only the essential sensors are kept.
-In this project, we aim to achieve similar results to PSG with only accelerometer and heart rate sensors and with the help of Machine Learning.
+Research suggests it is possible to achieve similar results to PSG [[1]](#1), [[2]](#2), [[3]](#3) only with a few sensors.
+In this project, we aim to build a system capable of obtaining such desired results with only accelerometer and heart rate sensors and with the help of Machine Learning.

-The main idea is to train a neural network model with data gathered from PSG for a **research project** [[1]](#1) and extract meaningful correlations among the sensor data.
+The main idea is to train a neural network model with data gathered from PSG for a **research project** [[4]](#4) and extract meaningful correlations among the sensor data.
 If with only accelerometer and heart rate data the model proves to distinguish specific patterns for different sleep stages, then it is possible to predict the state of sleep of a user on new fresh data.

 (Photo sleep cycles)